hyperledger/indy-hipe/text/message-tracing/README.md

 ##### Tracing entire threads

-If a sender wishes to enable threading for an entire multi-step interaction between multiple parties, the `full-thread` attribute can be included on an inner application, with its value set to `true`.
+If a sender wishes to enable threading for an entire multi-step interaction between multiple parties, the `full_thread` attribute can be included on an inner application, with its value set to `true`.
 This signals to recipients that the sender wishes to have tracing turned on until the interaction is complete.
 Recipients may or may not honor such requests.
 If they don't, they may choose to send an error to the sender